What We Look For

 - at least seven years of related work experience

 - leadership experience

 We encourage you to complete our inquiry form.
 It is a great first step and will allow you to connect with someone from our admissions team.
 Also, it will sign you up to receive the latest news and upcoming event information from Sanford and our MNSP program.

 After signing up, expect to receive an email from us with a few questions to help us learn how best we can help you as you consider our program.

-Gathering all of the required materials and references for application to any Master’s degree program can be made easier by starting early and taking time to read through all the details and requirements ahead of time.
-For details on how to prepare for application to our program we recommend that you take time to review our page How To Apply page.
+Gathering all of the required materials and references for application to any Master’s degree program can be made easier by starting early and taking time to read through all the details and requirements ahead of time. .

 Questions?
 Contact us.